 The University of Maryland’s very important meta-study, “How Does the Amount of Time Mothers Spend with Children Matter?” found that for children ages 2 to 11, it makes no difference the number of hours a mother spends with her when it comes to the child’s academic or psychological success.

-7. You perpetuate the myth that motherhood is enough to fulfill us.
+7. Stay-home moms perpetuate the myth that motherhood is enough to fulfill us

 Instead, here are studies that show that mothers who work are happier and healthier, and less sad and angry, than their peers who work for pay.
 This is old news.
 Betty Friedan's 1963 blockbuster The Feminine Mystique established this five decades ago.
 We are having the exact emotion vs fact debate today.
 Let's move this conversation forward.